milkcircle/milkcircle.github.io/pearls/vascular-access.md

 | Culture of tip | Same organism on tip and in peripheral blood |
 | Quantitative blood cultures | Same organism in peripheral and catheter blood, and >3x in catheter blood |
 | Time to positive culture | Same organism in peripheral and catheter blood, and 2h less time to positive culture in catheter blood|

+#### Treatment

+In general, treat gram-positive organisms with vancomycin (and convert to daptomycin if there's a concern of VREs).
+For concern of gram-negative organisms, treat with carbapenems or piperacillin-tazobactam.
+Treat candidemia with fluconazole.

+#### Persistent infections

+Consider the possibility of 1) **suppurative thrombophlebitis** or 2) **endocarditis**.

+In suppurative thrombophlebitis, the most common offending organism is *Staph aureus*, and the patient may present with signs such as purulent drainage, limb swelling, cavitary lesions in the lungs, and embolic lesions in the hand.
+Remove the offending catheter and treat with long-term antibiotics.
+Persistent and refractory septicemia may require surgical removal of thrombi.

+In endocarditis, evaluate for a new heart murmur, and diagnose with *transesophageal* ultrasound.

 ___
 &nbsp;